Spherical Mirrors

 Focal Length

-• The distance along the principal axis from the vertex to the focus.
-For a single spherical mirror, the focal length is always half the radius of curvature.
+• This is the distance along the principal axis from the vertex to the focus.
+For a single mirror, the focal length is always half the radius of curvature.

 Spherical Aberration

-• Spherical mirrors can exhibit spherical aberration, which is a distortion in the image caused by the variation in the focal length for different points on the mirror’s surface.
+• Spherical mirrors can exhibit spherical aberration, a distortion in the image caused by variations in the focal length for different points on the mirror’s surface.
 This effect becomes more significant as rays strike the mirror further from the principal axis.

 • Avantier uses computer-controlled sub-aperture tools for precise spherical surface manufacturing.